azabold-priv/ioBroker.solis-cloud/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+**Note**: If the project utilizes an MIT license or any other, ensure that the actual license text is appended.
+Always credit the original content creator if their work is being utilized.
+The provided instructions should be adjusted to perfectly align with your setup's requirements.

+### **WORK IN PROGRESS**
+* (azabold) initial release